Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 The PKIoverheid certificate MUST be included either as a <code>x5c</code> or as <code>x5u</code> parameter, as per [[rfc7517]] §4.6 and 4.7.
 Parties SHOULD at least support the inclusion of the certificate as <code>x5c</code> parameter, for maximum interoperability.
 Parties MAY agree to use <code>x5u</code>, for instance for communication within specific environments.

-Rationale:
-The party offering the JWT token has a choice to either include an embedded certificate chain (<code>x5c</code>) or include a url that points to the certificate chain (<code>x5u</code>).
-Parties receiving and validating JWT tokens may need to be able to support both <code>x5c</code> and <code>x5u</code>.
-The choice between <code>x5c</code> and <code>x5u</code> entails a trade-off.
-Including the certificate chain in JWT tokens makes for longer tokens (around 1kB for tokens with url, versus around 5kB for tokens with a single embedded certificate).
-Also, having the certificates accessible over URLs creates the possibility of establishing the necessary PKI infrastructure for encrypted message exchange.
-However, certificates accessible by url introduce (possibly undesired) run-time dependence on an on-line resource.
-Also, detecting and supporting both options makes for more complex token validation logic.

 ~In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN.~

 ~The PKIoverheid certificate MUST be included as a <code>x5c</code> parameter.~